-Dakar (Sénégal) native French visual artist based in Ajaccio, Léna Piani spent her childhood in West and East Africa.
-Graduated from the University of Paris Denis Diderot with a master’s degree in Arts and Literature directed by the philosopher and art critic Roger Dadoun ; she is also a teacher of Modern Literature.
+Dakar (Sénégal) native French visual artist based in Ajaccio, France, Léna Piani spent her childhood between West and East Africa.
+Graduated from the University of Paris Denis Diderot with a master’s degree in Arts and Literature directed by the philosopher and art critic Roger Dadoun ; she is also a professor of Modern Literature.

 In 2019, she won first place in the photography category and a Special Mention from the Jury in the Installation-Sculpture category at the Mediterranean Contemporary Art Prize (Porta Coeli Foundation), Lagopesole, Italy,